Gutena/gutena-forms/readme.txt

 * NEW - Weekly Form Entries email summary to admin
 * NEW - Improved welcome page with enhanced onboarding experience
 * NEW - Added Post Type support in gutena forms - (beta)
-* NEW - Improved WordPress submenu navigation with dashboard header on forms list page

 = 1.3.1 - Oct 13, 2025 =
 * FIX - URLs Correction